derbyjs/derby/index.md

 > **callback:** *(optional)* Called after unsubscription succeeds or upon an error

 The unsubscribe callback takes the argument `callback(err)`.
 Like subscribe, `err` is `null` when unsubscribe succeeds, and it is `'disconnected'` if Socket.IO is not currently connected.

+Calling unsubscribe with no specified targets removes all subscriptions for a model.
+Unsubscribe removes the subscriptions, but it does not remove any data from the model.

 Path patterns are specified as strings that correspond to model paths.
 A path pattern subscribe to the entire object, including all of its sub-paths.
 For example, subscribing to `rooms.lobby` subscribes to all data set under that path, such as `rooms.lobby.name` or `rooms.lobby.items.3.location`.